-Combine all of the ingredients in a small bowl and mix until evenly incorporated.
+Combine all the top layer ingredients in a small bowl and mix until evenly incorporated.
 Remove the pan from the freezer and fill each baking cup to the top with the top-layer chocolate mixture.

-You can store the peanut butter cups in the freezer for up to 4 months – but you’ll probably want to enjoy them all before then.
+You can store the peanut butter cups in the freezer for up to 4 months – but they’ll probably all be gone by then.